 Besides cruising the Temenggor lake, many of the full day activities are included also in this itinerary.
 You will do jungle trekking, have the opportunity to bathe in a waterfall in the midst of a tropical rainforest, take your chances in spotting the Rafflesia flower and visit one village of a local aboriginal people.
 Packed lunches are included in your tour as well.

-The itinerary and schedule of this excursion is similar to the full day trip also available for booking, but tailored to be shorter in time without giving up the quality of your experience in Temenggor, as we want you to leave Belum Temenggor rainforest with beautiful memories of its magic.
-You may consider this trip if you want to spend less hours outdoors or if you need to get back to Pulau Banding by early afternoon and maybe proceed elsewhere in your journey.
+The itinerary and schedule of this excursion is similar to Discover the beauty of Temenggor also available for booking.
+Tailored to be shorter in time without giving up the quality of your experience in Temenggor.
+You may consider this trip if you need to get back to Pulau Banding by early afternoon.

 The excursion will start in the morning at Pulau Banding jetty, where you licensed local nature guide will be waiting for you.
 You’ll proceed by boat over lake Temenggor for a short trekking in the surrounding rainforest in the attempt to spot specimen of blooming Rafflesia flower.
 This plant species delivers one of the biggest flowers in the world and is one of the symbols of Malaysia and its forests.
 The life cycle of the Rafflesia is hard to predict therefore it can’t be guaranteed you will see the flower fresh and open, but it’s worth trying as during your trek you will spot many other unique species too and experience the amazing vegetation that Belum Temenggor has to offer.